Rob--W/enablelegacy-firefox-addons/README.md

 do so.
 Just keep in mind that these add-ons can break at any time when Firefox updates.

+**Add-ons built using legacy technology are a security and stability risk, because these add-ons run with the full privileges of the browser without any sandboxing.
+Do not follow these instructions unless you are aware of the consequences.**

 These steps rely on "autoconfig", a feature to support [enterprise deployments of Firefox](https://developer.mozilla.org/en-US/Firefox/Enterprise_deployment#Configuration).